caseyWebb/selectr/README.md

 #### Pull requests

-If you would like to submit a pull request or fork this project, the package.json and Gruntfile.js should have everything you need to get started.
-Simply `cd` into the directory you cloned the repo in, `npm install`, and `grunt watch`.
-Coffeescript -> JS compilation, JSHinting, css prefixing, minification, and concatenation (for the polyfill styles) will be taken care of automagically.
+PRs and forks are always welcome.
+With webpack installed, use `npm run build` to build.

 ### Legal Junk

 Selectr is distributed under the [MIT License](http://opensource.org/licenses/mit-license.php).
 Have at it.

-# If you find this useful, send me an email.
+### If you find this useful, send me an email.
 I'd love to see some selectrs in the wild and add them to the README